iAbhishek91/learn-linux-api-using-c/README.md

 ```

 - **from program**:
   - there are again two way by checking  a constant or by calling a library function. *However due to portability of this constants they are rarely used, the constants are __GLIBC__, __GLIBC_MINOR__*.
+Refer: 'src/01-version'
   - Library function `gnu_get_libc_version()` to determine the version of libc.

 ## Checking return value